nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 1. _{ more test cases … }_

+### Adding a deadline

+1. Adding a deadline while all tasks are being shown

+   1. Prerequisites:  List all deadline using the list-task command.
+Multiple deadline in the task list.

+   1. Test case: `deadline title:Return book datetime:02-01-2020 18:00`<br>
+      Expected: a new deadline with title 'Return book' is added to the task list, a deadline card will be displayed with the detailed info about the deadline.

+   1. Test case: `deadline title:Return book datetime:02-01-2020 18:00`<br>
+      Expected: No deadline is added because a deadline with the same details already exists in the task list.
+Status message informs user that deadline already exists.

+   1. Test case: `deadline title:Buy breakfast `<br>
+      Expected: No deadline is added because not all compulsory field is filled.
+Status message shows invalid command format, and hint user for the correct command format.

+   1. Other incorrect delete commands to try: `deadline`, `deadline buy good`, `...` (where command is not in correct format)<br>
+      Expected: Similar to previous.

+### Adding a event

+1. Adding a event while all tasks are being shown

+   1. Prerequisites:  List all events using the list-task command.
+Multiple events in the task list.

+   1. Test case: `event title:Project meeting date:29-10-2020 from:09:00 to:12:30 tag:CS2103T`<br>
+      Expected: a new event with title 'Project meeting' is added to the task list, a event card will be displayed with the detailed info about the event.

+   1. Test case: `event title:Project meeting date:29-10-2020 from:09:00 to:12:30 tag:CS2103T`<br>
+      Expected: No event is added because a event with the same details already exists in the task list.
+Status message informs user that event already exists.

+   1. Test case: `event title:Another Project meeting date:29-10-2020 from:09:00 to:12:30 tag:CS2103T`<br>
+      Expected: No event is added because the event time is overlapping with another event that exists in the task list.

+   1. Test case: `event title:carer talk `<br>
+      Expected: No event is added because not all compulsory field is filled.
+Status message shows invalid command format, and hint user for the correct command format.

+   1. Other incorrect delete commands to try: `event`, `carer talk`, `...` (where command is not in correct format)<br>
+      Expected: Similar to previous.

 ### Deleting a task

 1. Deleting a task while all tasks are being shown